humanwhocodes/humanwhocodes.com/src/pages/about.md

 ## About the Human

-Hi, I'm Nicholas C. Zakas, an independent software developer living in Mountain View, California.
-I've been a software architect at companies like Yahoo and Box, as well as an author and speaker.
-I created the [ESLint](https://eslint.org) open source project and wrote several [books](/writing).
-At the moment, I'm recovering from [Lyme disease](/blog/2014/04/02/i-have-lyme-disease/) and haven't been able to leave my home much in the past six years.
+Hi, I'm Nicholas Zakas.
+I'm an independent software developer, author, and coach living in Peabody, Massachusetts.
+I've been a architect at [Box](https://box.com) and [Yahoo](https://yahoo.com), created the [ESLint](https://eslint.org) open source project, and wrote several [books](/writing) about JavaScript and web development.
 I started working on web applications in 2000 and instantly fell in love.
 Since that time, I've focused on front-end technology such as HTML, CSS, and JavaScript, digging in and learning all of the skills and tricks necessary to make performant, beautiful, and maintainable front-ends.

 ### Career